 How much should you give during the holiday season?

 Let your budget be your guide.
 If you can afford to give, by all means, do so.
 But if you have a tight budget, a small “thank you,” or a gift such as some home-baked cookies is more than enough.

 When your budget allows for holiday tipping, consider giving a day’s or week’s pay for those providing ongoing care for members of your family (such as day care or home health).

 For the other services, a gift of $20-50 is appropriate (but use your judgment).

 Yes, tipping can be confusing.
 With no rules, no system, and differing opinions, ultimately it’s up to you to decide.

 The most important thing to remember is why you tip.
-You tip to express your gratitude for a service provided to you.
+You tip to show your gratitude for a service you receive.
 It helps to make an experience that would otherwise be a monetary exchange more personal.